k-guo/ivs-latency-analysis/README.md

-# NSX IVS Latency Analysis
+# NSX IvS Latency Analysis

-This repository contains shell scripts used to collect and analyze NSX Industrial vSwitch (IVS) latency statistics for virtual PLC (vPLC) vNIC interfaces.
+This repository contains shell scripts used to collect and analyze NSX Industrial vSwitch (IvS) latency statistics for virtual PLC (vPLC) vNIC interfaces.

 ## Scripts Overview

-1. **`ivs_collect_latency_stats_v3.sh`**: A script to run on the ESXi host to collect the IVS latency stats periodically.
+1. **`ivs_collect_latency_stats_v3.sh`**: A script to run on the ESXi host to collect the IvS latency stats periodically.
 2. **`ivs_analyze_lantecy_create_graph.sh`**: A script to run on a jump host or local machine (e.g., macOS/Linux) to parse the collected text files and generate a CSV and graphs.

 ---